 Nothing bad was said.

-Papadopoulos said I'd call that treason.
+Papadopoulos said, I'd call that treason.

-They put that kid away, and then we got, of course, how they treated Roger Stone, Paul Manafort, Michael Cohn, and everyone else.
+And then we got, of course, how they treated Roger Stone, Paul Manafort, Michael Cohen, and everyone else.

 And then, you know, how does Rod Rosenstein legally get out of what he did here, Greg Jarrett?

-I I I don't see how it's possible.
+I don't see how it's possible.

 He blamed everybody else and said, gee, I didn't know.

-You know, on his very first day as uh acting attorney general, the first day is deputy attorney general in April of 2017.
+You know, on his very first day as acting attorney general, the first day as Deputy Attorney General, in April of 2017, he should have said, show me the FBI file.

 He would have received it and noticed that it was incredibly thin because there's nothing in it.

-There was no evidence of any Trump Russia collusion.
+There was no evidence of any Trump-Russia collusion.

 There would have been dead silence.